Portugal rations gas amid tanker drivers’ strike over pay

-LISBON, Portugal — Portugal is rationing gas as tanker truck drivers begin an open-ended strike over pay.
+LISBON, Portugal — Portugal is rationing gas as a precaution after some 2,000 tanker truck drivers began an open-ended strike over pay on Monday.

 The government has set a limit of 25 liters (6.6 gallons) for customers at gas stations until further notice.

-Some truckers in other sectors of the economy have also joined the walkout that started Monday.
+Some truckers in other sectors of the economy also joined the walkout.

-Authorities hope to limit disruption by demanding that truckers maintain gas supplies to emergency services and airports, provide 75% of normal gas deliveries for public transport systems and 50% to gas stations.
+Authorities hope to minimize disruption by demanding that truckers maintain gas supplies to emergency services and airports, provide 75% of normal gas deliveries for public transport systems and 50% to gas stations.

 All perishable goods and at least half of normal food supplies must also be delivered to stores.